 Church Knowle is a pretty village near Corfe Castle.
 Villages in this area offer visitors some amazing countryside and coastal walks.
 Kimmeridge Bay form parts of the Jurassic Coast, it boasts some of the best and safest rock pooling, snorkelling, diving and fossiling in the whole of Dorset!

 Kingston is situated about two miles south of Corfe Castle and five miles west of Swanage.
 The village of Kingston is situated on a hill near Swyre Head, the highest point of the Purbeck Hills, it offers stunning views stretching from Corfe Castle to Swanage.
 There is a lovely village pub and a beautiful historic church.

 Langton Matravers village is a small village in the Isle of Purbeck, situated on the Purbeck Hills about 2 miles west of Swanage and 5 miles south-east of Corfe Castle.
-The village is full of traditional charm, with a village chop and post office, two pubs and a beautiful church.
+The village is full of traditional charm, with a village pub, deli and a beautiful church.
 Langton Matravers is very popular due to the many magnificent walking routes.

 Lulworth is made up of two picturesque villages, East and West Lulworth, it’s part of the Jurassic coast and is home to some of the most spectacular landmarks.
 There are many exciting attractions and places of interest located in the surrounding villages and towns near Lulworth, check out our favourite ones.

 Poole is a town located in the east of Dorset, its most well known for being Europe’s largest natural harbour.
 Visitors are drawn to the award winning blue flag Sandbanks Beach as well as the bustling quayside and historic old town.
 Bournemouth boasts seven miles of sandy beaches, beautiful parks and gardens, as well as a vast array of shops, restaurants.